zenml-io/blog.zenml.io/_posts/2021-11-26-lazy-loading-integrations-in-zenml.md

 ## Fractured space of Machine Learning

-In the latest years, the area of Machine Learning has become even more fractured, especially in a production setting.
-Anyone who deals with a Machine Learning workflow needs to not only think about designing and training models but also a wide variety of tasks, ranging from data ingestion to processing, from training to serving, from distributed processing to orchestration.
+In recent years, the field of Machine Learning has become even more fractured, especially in a production setting.
+Anyone who deals with a Machine Learning workflow needs to not only think about designing and training models but also a wide variety of tasks ranging from data ingestion to processing, from training to serving, from distributed processing to orchestration.
 The solutions to these problems are usually tailored to the problem at hand and they utilize a different set of tools/frameworks to bring forth a solution.
 Naturally, it is impossible to claim that there is only"**one"** set of tools/frameworks that can solve it all.

 ![sam_frustrated.jpg](../assets/posts/lazy-loading-integrations/sam_frustrated.jpg)